Open Document Format

 Society doesn't change overnight, although the pace is astounding.
 In the past twenty years the lack of a mature open standard for information exchange at the document level has caused a very unhealthy de facto monoculture with fallout well beyond the operating system and productivity software where things started.
 These negative consequences move far beyond the economic realm and range from an increased digital divide and innovation poverty to large-scale cyber criminality and botnets such as Storm that are able to almost push countries off the internet.

-NLnet foundation sees ODF as a key technology for the future of our society, which is why we have installed the ODF fund that significantly invests in in the area of ODF.
-From tools for collaboration to contributing to standardisation, from education and raising awareness to developer libraries -- we will be doing our best to contribute where possible.
+NLnet foundation sees ODF as a key technology for the future of our society, which is why we plan to significantly fund a number of efforts in the area of ODF.
+From tools for collaboration to contributing to standardisation, from education and raising awareness to developer libraries --we will be doing our best to contribute where possible.

 Activities within this theme